SafeguardingBack to Key Information

 At The Lancaster Academy we recognise that children, young people and their families may need some additional help and support from time to time.
 We work closely with a range of local partners to ensure that we can signpost you to the relevant agency to find support if you need it.
 We also provide support a wide range of support within the school for all of our students, such as mentoring and referrals to the school nurse, and support for parents and carers.
 Should you require more information regarding the support available, please contact us for further information.

 All Leicester Schools have become part of a new safeguarding initiative, which aims to improve outcomes for children and families affected by domestic violence and abuse.
 For further information please download the letter below.

-I will be RESILIENT in everything that I do, whilst recognising and cherishing the efforts made by the Lancaster community on my behalf.
+I am ACCOUNTABLE for everything that I do, whilst recognising and embracing the support given by the Lancaster community on my behalf.

-As an ambassador of Lancaster I will show INTEGRITY at all times, be truthful to myself and others, always trying to do the right thing.
+As a YOUNG AMBASSADOR of Lancaster I show RESPECT at all times, am truthful to myself and others, always trying to do the right thing.

 Keeping your child safe online

 It is sometimes difficult for families to know how to keep their children safe online.
 The NSPCC provides advice for parents about online safety and being “net aware” which will help you learn how to keep children safe online.
 By copy and pasting the address below you can click onto both links to receive advice and guidance to support your child being safe online.